Drew Waters Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is batting .252 with four doubles, a triple, four home runs and seven walks.
+- Waters is hitting .244 with four doubles, a triple, four home runs and seven walks.

-- Waters has had an RBI in 10 games this season (27.8%), including three multi-RBI outings (8.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Waters has driven home a run in 10 games this year (27.0%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.